abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 ## About This Tutorial

 This tutorial assumes that you have completed the [Web Application Development tutorial](../part-1.md) and built an ABP based application named `Acme.BookStore`.
 In this tutorial, we will only focus on the UI side of the `Acme.BookStore` application and we will implement the CRUD operations for a MAUI mobile application.
+This tutorial follows the [MVVM (Model-View-ViewModel) Pattern ](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm), which separates the UI from the business logic of an application.

 ## Download the Source Code